Best Home Gym Equipment Under $100 (2026)

 The Bottom Line

 If you can only buy ONE thing from this list, get the pull-up bar.
-Thirty dollars gets you pull-ups, chin-ups, hanging leg raises, and inverted rows — more exercise variety than equipment costing five times as much.
+Thirty dollars gets you pull-ups, chin-ups, hanging leg raises, inverted rows, and dead hangs — more exercise variety and muscle-building potential than equipment costing five times as much.

 If you can buy THREE things, add resistance bands and an ab wheel.
-For under $120 total, you'll have the tools to train your entire body with progressive overload.
-That's not a compromise — that's a smart home gym.
+For under $120 total, you have the tools to train your entire body with progressive overload across pushing, pulling, squatting, hinging, and core stabilization patterns.
+That is not a compromise — that is a strategically efficient home gym.

 Lena Park